jeshan/pytest-cleanup/README.md

 5. State what happened instead

 # Release process
-Deployment pipeline described in [templates/deployment-pipeline.yaml](templates/deployment-pipeline.yaml).
+[Create a tag](https://github.com/jeshan/pytest-cleanup/releases/new?tag=v0.1.2) starting with v on github.
+This will trigger a deployment pipeline described in [templates/deployment-pipeline.yaml](templates/deployment-pipeline.yaml).

-Project can also be released with:
-- `docker-compose run release` : Enter password when prompted

 # Acknowledgements